However, you might want to look at other natural remedies that might help improve your health.

 This essential oil is most commonly used to treat tension pains such as headaches or stress and anxiety.

-If you also suffer from cramps or pains in the night from any foot pain, you can add a few drops to a bowl of water and sit it on the side in your bedroom.
+If you also suffer from cramps or pains in the night caused by foot pain, you can add a few drops to a bowl of water and sit it on the side in your bedroom.
 The smell from the lavender oil vapours will help you get a good nights sleep.

-Learn more about the benefits of Lavender essential oil.
+Learn more research about the benefits of Lavender essential oil.

 Rosemary Essential Oil